Targeted scoliosis treatment backed with Technology.

 This isn’t the main subject of this article, but if you want to know more details, you are welcome to visit our page: “Scoliosis Surgery.”
 This section has the sole purpose of helping you gain some basic understanding of what to expect, should you choose the surgical treatment route.

-What Are Some of the Risks Associated with Scoliosis Surgery?
+What Are Some of the Risks Associated with Spine Surgery?

 Your surgeon will almost always go over the risks associated with the surgery before you ever go under the knife.
 Surgical intervention must only be done once the surgeon has helped you understand the risks associated with the surgery so that you can weigh them then decide whether you would still like to proceed with the surgery.
 The risks include: